How I feel about Extinction Rebellion and #ClimateEmergency

 Whose fault is it?
 We can always try to improve the way we live and be good examples with a more natural lifestyle but not everyone can do that or want to.
 We live in a corporate world and they dictate much of what is happening.
 Certainly the military/industrial complex uses the most ‘fossil fuels’ and is there really a need to expand airports??

 Are we being asked to go backwards and give up all fossil fuels?
 I now think becoming fossil-free is foolish, as there are better ways to clean up our world, (technology for good not being released) and with low carbon, it wouldn’t be a green planet.
-We would find it very difficult as carbon dioxide is the gas of life, so is it intended for less people? and robots?
+We would find it very difficult as carbon dioxide is the gas of life, so is it intended for less people? and robots instead?
 I’m not so sure that electric cars are that green anyway and why driverless cars??
 The fact that most pensions are invested in fossil fuels could create a breakdown of society too.
 We know the relationship between plastic being made from petroleum and technology could be utilised to convert plastic back to petroleum.
 Perhaps the label ‘fossil’ fuels is incorrect too!
 We just take everything that is told to us as the truth without questioning!
 The corporate world uses ‘scarcity’ to increase their prices so everything seems a manipulation to their advantage.
-‘Follow the money’ is a good guide to who is funding who.
+‘Follow the money’ is a good guide to who is funding who and what.

 I started to hear that there were scientific voices who were not in agreement with the consensus which was handed down from the UN IPCC panel on climate change.
 Here is their statement: IPCC reports are neutral, policy-relevant but not policy-prescriptive.
 The assessment reports are a key input into the international negotiations to tackle climate change.
 Created by the United Nations Environment Programme (UN Environment) and the World Meteorological Organization (WMO) in 1988, the IPCC has 195 Member countries.